The best turntables can transform your favorite music, unlocking details and rich sound you may never have fully appreciated before.

 User-friendly and as painless as possible, the SL-1500C stands on four hefty rubberized feet with a lot of articulation.
 A switchable phono stage proves useful along with a switchable auto-stop feature – we've gone into great detail about these in our extensive review.

-Sound-staging is impressive, with recordings given plenty of elbow room for individual instruments to make their presence felt at all times.
+During our testing, we found that sound-staging is really impressive here, with recordings given plenty of elbow room for individual instruments to make their presence felt at all times.
 There’s depth and height to the Technics’ stage as well as width, and the sound is consistently compelling.

 Read our full Technics SL-1500C Turntable review

-It still has value because it just does so much in one package, but if affordable vinyl sound quality is your priority, other options here are preferable.
+It still has value because it just does so much in one package, but if affordable vinyl sound quality is your priority, other options here are preferable, like the Audio-Technica AT-LP60XBT.

 Read our full Lenco LS-410 review